Jestercheek123/EvaP/Testing-Ideas.md

 * A staff member can [[create a new questionnaire|Use Case: Create Questionnaire]].
 * A staff member can change an existing questionnaire (e.g. rename, alter description, add/delete questions, set/unset as person questionnaire)

-## User management
-* A new user can be created,
- * either via the GUI or
- * via the management command (see related issue [#289](https://github.com/fsr-itse/EvaP/issues/289)).
-* User accounts can be merged via the management command.

 ### Users and their Rights
 EvaP has different [[Users and their Rights]].
 Make sure that they can do/see all the things they are allowed to.
 Make sure that they cannot do anything that they should not be able to do (e.g. a non-staff member creating new user accounts, a non-participant of a course voting for a course, a non-staff member being able to access administration web pages and so on).